boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 The IEs listed in the following subsections cannot echo some values that can be seen in a packet.

-Note that if the fixes to the following issues require defining new IEs, these IEs will be moved to a separate document.

 ## ipv6ExtensionHeaders Information Element

 ### Issues